 Round 4: Design language

 Round 4: Tied.
-Different aesthetic registers, both excellent.
+Different aesthetic registers, both well executed.

 Round 5: AI and recommendation quality

 - Whering: AI is analytics-led.
-It tells you about your wardrobe rather than picking outfits in interesting ways.
+It tells you about your wardrobe (cost-per-wear, dead weight, CO₂ footprint) rather than picking outfits in interesting ways.
 Recommendations are correct, rarely surprising.

 - PutTogether: In-house stylist's playbook layered under the AI agent.
-Daily picks include occasional unexpected combinations that work because the playbook flagged them (a cream silk and slate trouser combination as "Carolyn Bessette-Kennedy summer office").
-About thirty-five to forty percent of picks surprise; the surprise rate is healthy and the surprises mostly land.
+Daily picks include occasional unexpected combinations that work because the playbook flagged them — a cream silk and slate trousers pair as a "Carolyn Bessette-Kennedy summer office" combination, named by archetype in the styling paragraph.
+About 35–40% of picks pair pieces the reviewer wouldn't have paired; most of the surprises land.

 Round 6: Pricing honesty

 Round 6: Tied.
-Whering is honest because the core product is free with optional IAPs; PutTogether is honest because the subscription tiers map directly to wardrobe size.
+Whering is honest because the core product is free and the optional IAPs are clearly metered.
+PutTogether is honest because the subscription tiers map directly to wardrobe size and the welcome credits cover the initial render at any tier.

 The final scoreboard